cn0047/stash/ed/arc/distributedsystems.md

 Distributed Systems
 -

+Consensus - getting all of the nodes to agree on something.

 Make all nodes to behave idempotent as much as possible, because some actions may repeat twice:
 * DB incremented value but network response failed.